 Effective: November 1, 1998

-13. Allocation, Assignment and Sale of Capacity and Supply Assets
+13. Allocation,Release, Assignment and Sale of Capacity and Supply Assets

 13.1 Purpose

 This section sets forth the method and provisions by which the Company will allocate, on an equal access, nondiscriminatory basis, its Designated Design Day Capability for Firm Distribution Service, as well as the Company’s Interstate Transportation and Storage Services, to a Marketer based upon the Dedicated Design Day Capacity requirements of the Firm Retail Customers served by the Marketer.